 ABOUT THE AUTHOR

-She attended the University of California at Riverside and graduated from Stanford University in California with a degree in history and English literature.
-She spent time in both Germany and Japan before settling in New Zealand in 1970.
-Before her retirement in 2010 she worked professionally as a freelance science editor and copy-editor.
+She attended the University of California at Riverside and graduated from Stanford University in California.
+She lived in both Germany and Japan before settling in New Zealand in 1970.
+Before her retirement, she worked professionally as a freelance science editor and tech writer, including 12 years as sole-charge editor of the Journal of the Royal Society of New Zealand.

 A widely published poet, Cresswell’s writing has appeared in New Zealand, Australian, Canadian, US and UK literary journals.
 She was one of four poets who co-authored Millionaire’s Shortbread (University of Otago, 2003).
 Her collection of satiric verse, Nearest and Dearest, was published by Steele Roberts in 2009.
 The US journal Light Quarterly described Nearest and Dearest as “light verse in the high, amusing manner.”
 Her book Trace Fossils was published by Steele Roberts in 2011.
 The manuscript was runner-up for the 2008 Kathleen Grattan Award (judged by Fleur Adcock).